What Is A Will?

 - Tax laws change

-Can you change or revoke your will?
 You can amend (change) your will by executing a codicil.
 A codicil is a separate, written, and formally executed document that becomes part of your will.
 A codicil generally should be used only for minor changes to your will.
 You should execute a new will if there are many changes or a major change.
 Revoking your will must be done very carefully.
 If not done correctly, the will remains valid until properly revoked or superseded.
 Most state laws require that the will be revoked by a subsequent instrument (a new will) or by a physical act (e.g., destroying or defacing it).
 That means that the will must be either burned, torn, or canceled with the intent to revoke.

 Example(s): Example A: Mary executes a valid will leaving her entire estate to Jason.
 Mary throws her will in the trash by mistake.
 The will is burned.
 The will is not revoked because there was no intent on Mary's part to revoke.
 Example B: Steven executes a valid will leaving his entire estate to Jill.
 Steven later changes his mind and decides to leave one-half of his estate to Jack.
 Steven executes another will and includes a provision that specifically revokes the first will.
 Steven also writes "REVOKED" on the top and across all signatures on the first will, dates it, and signs it.
 The court will probably honor the revocation of the first will and uphold the validity of the second will.

-What types of wills are there?
-Preprinted wills Preprinted wills or wills generated by computer software packages are legally valid in some states.
+Preprinted wills or wills generated by computer software packages are legally valid in some states.
 However, they are generally inappropriate for people with more than small, uncomplicated estates because of their one-size-fits-all nature.
 Instead, they may be an appropriate starting place for determining what type of property you own and to whom you want to leave it.

-Holographic wills Holographic wills are permitted in some states, but only under certain conditions.
-A holographic will is a will that is valid despite not being witnessed, because it is written entirely in the testator’s handwriting.
+Holographic wills are permitted in some states, but only under certain conditions.
+A holographic will is a will that is valid despite not being witnessed, because it is written entirely in the testator's handwriting.

-Nuncupative wills Oral or nuncupative wills are recognized by very few states and only in very limited circumstances–usually when a person is near death, has no will, and has no time to write one.
+Oral or nuncupative wills are recognized by very few states and only in very limited circumstances--usually when a person is near death, has no will, and has no time to write one.
 Often, states require that the provisions of an oral will be committed to writing soon after they are stated, and they limit the value and type of property that can be distributed in this manner.

-Video wills Currently, no state accepts a videotaped will.
+Currently, no state accepts a videotaped will.
 However, if you are concerned about challenges to your will, a video showing how the will was executed may help prove that you were of sound mind or that the will was executed properly.

-Pourover will With a pourover will, you can leave all or part of your estate to a trust after your death.
+With a pourover will, you can leave all or part of your estate to a trust after your death.

-Joint will A joint will is a single will that serves two or more people.
+A joint will is a single will that serves two or more people.
 Joint wills are extremely rare and generally undesirable.

-Mutual will A mutual will is drawn up by one individual and is conditioned on an agreement with a second individual to dispose of his or her property in a particular way.
+A mutual will is drawn up by one individual and is conditioned on an agreement with a second individual to dispose of his or her property in a particular way.
 It is sometimes called a contractual will.
 Like joint wills, mutual wills are quite rare and generally undesirable.

-Living will Unlike a traditional will, which disposes of your property, a living will specifies which medical means, if any, are to be used to keep you alive under certain conditions.
+Unlike a traditional will, which disposes of your property, a living will specifies which medical means, if any, are to be used to keep you alive under certain conditions.